AaronMGaynor/notes-app/README.md

   3. navigate to notes-app/notes-app-services
   4. run `npm run start`
   5. wait for 'App listening on port 3001' to print to console
+  6. To ensure the app is running, open 'http://localhost:3001' in your browser of choice